Evolutionary-Intelligence/Biological-Evolution/README.md

 * Hinton, G.E. and Nowlan, S.J., 1987.
 How learning can guide evolution.
 Complex Systems, 1(3), pp.495-502.
 * Wilson, D.S., 1976.
 Evolution on the level of communities.
 Science, 192(4246), pp.1358-1360.
 * Stanley, S.M., 1975.
 A theory of evolution above the species level.
 Proceedings of the National Academy of Sciences, 72(2), pp.646-650.
+* Levins, R., 1969.
+Some demographic and genetic consequences of environmental heterogeneity for biological control.
+Bulletin of the ESA, 15(3), pp.237-240.
 * Sagan, L., 1967.
 On the origin of mitosing cells.
 Journal of Theoretical Biology, 14(3), pp.225-IN6.
 * Mayr, E., 1961.
 Cause and effect in biology: Kinds of causes, predictability, and teleology are viewed by a practicing biologist.
 Science, 134(3489), pp.1501-1506.
 * Hamilton, W.D., 1964.
 The genetical evolution of social behaviour.
 II.
 Journal of Theoretical Biology, 7(1), pp.17-52.